-Table 2: Simon® XTi features and home keys

-Item Description Piezo siren Provides alarm beeps and status beeps.
+Table 2: Simon ® XTi-5 Features and Ke y Functions ---------- -------------------- ----------------------- ------------- ltem Description Piezo siren Provides alarm beeps and status beeps.
 Fire and intrusion alarm beeps are always played at high volume, while the volume of status beeps is programmable.
 Touch screen Provides a graphical user interface for programming and system operation.
 Microphone Used to communicate with the central monitoring station after an alarm.
 Speaker Provides voice output and sounds key beeps.
 The panel speaks arming level change, system status, and voice chime sensor trips.
 The panel voice is also used for voice reporting and remote phone control.
 EMERGENCY To access the emergency screen and select the appropriate emergency icon (Panic, Police, or Fire), press EMERGENCY in the top left corner of the screen.
 Time Displays the current system time. ¥ Depicts the status of the AC power and battery.
 A green power cord icon represents AC power to the system.
 A red battery icon represents low battery power to the system.
 A green battery icon represents a charged battery.
-ALARM!
-Press Here To Disorm This will appear on the home screen in the event of an alarm.
+ALARMI Press Here To Disarm This will appear on the Main screen in the event of an alarm.
 Messages will also display on this icon describing what caused the alarm.
 Press this icon to cancel the alarm.

-Item Description These four icons depict the status of the sensors installed in your system.
-OPEN A green check indicates sensors are closed or no recent activity detected.
+These four icons depict the status of the sensors are installed in system.
+A green check indicates sensors are closed or no recent activity detected.
 A red exclamation indicates sensors are open or recent activity has been detected.
-N/A Pressing these icons will open a new screen to provide more detail.
-If the icon shows N/A, your system is not configured to support that type of sensor.
-Press this icon to access the Arming Screen.
-One of these icons will display depending on your arming level.
-Press to turn off intrusion/burglary protection for your system.
-Only PRESS TO DISARM intrusion/burglary sensors are disarmed.
-Environmental sensors, such as smoke and carbon monoxide detectors, stay active at all times.
-Enter your code in the keypad screen that AWAY MOTIONS ONLY PRESS TO DISARM appears.
-If you enter an incorrect code, press the Clear icon and enter the correct code.
-0 Press to access the Status & Settings screen.
+Pressing these icons will open a new screen to provide more detail.
+N/A If the icon shows N/A, the system is not configured to support that type of sensor.
+PRESS TO ARM Press this icon to access the Arming Screen.

-Arming errors
+Arming Errors

-If you select an arming option on the Arm screen, and there is an arming problem, an arming error message will appear at the bottom of the screen, indicating what the problem is and how to correct it.
-For example, you might see a message that indicates that you need to close the front door.
+When selecting an arming option on the Arm screen, and there is an arming problem, an arming error message will appear at the bottom of the screen, indicating what the problem is and how to correct it.
+For example, a message that indicates to close the front door can be seen.

 Correct the problem as indicated or press Bypass.
-You will see the arming countdown message at the bottom of the screen.
-You can touch Cancel and enter your code to stop the arming process.
+An arming countdown message at the bottom of the screen will appear.
+Touch the Cancel icon and enter a valid master/user code to stop the arming process.

-Status & Settings screen
+Status & Settings Screen